tlaasik/ulauncher/INSTRUCTIONS.md

-# How to make dual Windows build for Unity
+# How to make 32/64bit dual Windows build

 Follow these instructions to create a game build for Windows that contains both 32 and 64 bit version in the same game folder.
 This is applicable since Unity 2017.1 which creates UnityPlayer.dll.
 For previous Unity versions use these instructions instead.